Originally published on April 25, 2018. Updated June 26, 2024.

 As project managers like to say, communication is about 90% of their job.

-From delegating tasks and solving issues to keeping stakeholders updated on the what, why, and when of the project, you'll spend most of your time communicating.
+You'll spend most of your time communicating, from delegating tasks and solving issues to keeping stakeholders updated on the project's what, why, and when.

 A solid communication plan will make your job infinitely easier.